kdeldycke/kevin-deldycke-blog/content/posts/10g-network-at-home.md

 ## Upgrade path

 * Upgrade NAS's motherboard and get one with an onboard 10G controller, to eliminate the PCI-e card.
-* Get rid of all external USB NICs and replace them with all-in-one USB-C hubs with embeded 10G.
+* Get rid of all external USB NICs and replace them with all-in-one USB-C hubs with embedded 10G.
 No solution exists on the market yet.
 * Buy a new house, install optical fiber everywhere.